 Progress: as of May 2021 Image capture, mounting of images on Luna and delivery to the project is completed for all available volumes.

 One volume of the registers requires serious and time-consuming conservation, and is currently unsuitable for digitisation.
 A treatment proposal has been received, but arrangements to carry out the work are not yet finalised.

 - We promised to host a second iteration of a creative writing workshop being run initially at another location, during the Festival season 2020.
 This will probably be rescheduled, but there is no update as yet, and our participation depends on our having a reasonably normal festival summer with a wider programme of events this can be part of.

 - Binks Wall exhibition.
 The timing of this within the project was never confirmed.
 The Project agreed to pay materials and equipment costs, but we were to provide the staff time and support.
-Discussions in progress about replacing the physical exhibition with an online one.
+This is no longer achievable, due to changes in the CRC Exhibitions programme; following discussions wth the project team, the physical exhibition will be replaced with an online one.

 - Member of staff to attend and give a paper at one of the conferences/meetings/workshops being held during the project.
 Again, no update on this.
 This is likely achievable, as these events could be held online.

 - August 2022: Complete Commissioning for Exhibition Resources